serg4kostiuk/devops-crash-course-autumn-2020/README.md

 You won't remain in Rome.
 However,
 You will be known there very well,
 Your name will be applauded without parallel,
-But you do not rejoice yet and be clever."
+But you do not rejoice yet and be clever.
 ```
 161.
 162.